Linsexy/arfang-engine/README.md

 ### Entities

 Basically, entities are the "objects" of the world.
 By this I mean every thing that can be seen (it's not mandatory), but most generally, everything that composes the game.
 In most of the implemantations, an Entity is only and ID and a bunch of Components (I explain it just after this).
-In the SexyEngine, the class representing it are [GameObjects](include/ecs/GAMEOBJECT.md).
+In the ArfangEngine, the class representing it are [GameObjects](include/ecs/GAMEOBJECT.md).
-In the SexyEngine, all your Entities are GameObjects (by inheritance or simply raw GameObjects).
+In the ArfangEngine, all your Entities are GameObjects (by inheritance or simply raw GameObjects).

 ### Components

 I said it earlier, Entities are *composed* by [Components](nimoft).
 In fact, you can see Entities like a container of components, with an interface to interact with them, and an ID in order to recognize them.
 The components are the data of GameObjects.
-In the SexyEngine, they all must inherit from IComponent.
+In the ArfangEngine, they all must inherit from IComponent.

 ##### How to use Entities and Components